 Lime Tree Varieties

 The Kaffir Lime Tree can be used for both its fruit and its leaves.
-The unusual bumpy skinned fruit tends to produce very little juice so the flesh is less popular to use however the tangy rind can be grated into dishes for flavour.
-The leaves can be used both dried and fresh and crushing them in your hands will release the fragrant essential oils that are popular in thai recipes.
+The unusual bumpy skinned limes aren’t commonly used for their juice or flesh.
+Instead the tangy rind is grated into dishes for flavour.
+The leaves can be used both dried and fresh and crushing them in your hands will release the fragrant essential oils that are popular in Thai recipes.
+It also comes in a mini size with our Dwarf Kaffir Lime Tree.

 The Limequat Tree is a hybrid variety of the Key Lime and Kumquat Tree.
 The fruit has sweet greenish-yellow skin and tart, acidic flesh.
 Limequats are often used for both flavouring recipes and cocktails.
 Lime trees make wonderful gifts for many different occasions such as birthdays, housewarmings and anniversaries.
 Send a unique zesty gift that will last for years to come!